unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 }
 ```

-## Usecase 6: Color Facet Item as a color swatch
+## Usecase 6: Color Facet Item as a color button

 ### User Requirement
 {: .no_toc}